tari-project/rfcs/src/RFC-0205_LedgerTransactions.md

 The blinding factor (\\( k_i \\) ) is used as a random nonce when creating the script key.
 This means the helper can create the public key without the signer present, and the signer can then at a later stage create the private key from the nonce.
 The key pair (\\( a, A \\) ) is the master private key from the signer.
 The private key (\\( a \\) ) is kept secret by the signer at all times.

-### Initialzation
+### Initialization
-Adding a hardware wallet to a wallet we need to ensure that all keys are only derived from a single seed phrase which is provided from the hardware wallet.
+Adding a hardware wallet to a wallet we need to ensure that all keys are only derived from a single seed phrase provided by the hardware wallet.

 Helper asks signer for master helper key (\\( k_H \\) ).
 This key is derived from the signer seed phrase.

 ### Transaction receiving
 When a transaction is received the helper constructs the new [UTXO] with its Rangeproof.
-Choosing a new (\\( k_i \\) ) for the [UTXO] it calculates a new \\( s \\) and \\( K_S \\).
+Choosing a new (\\( k_i \\) ) for the [UTXO], it calculates a new \\( s \\) and \\( K_S \\).
 It attaches the script `PushPubkey(K_S)` to output.

 ### Transaction sending
 When the user wants to send a transaction, the helper retrieves the desired [UTXO].
-The helper gives asks the signer the transaction.
+The helper gives asks the signer to sign the transaction.
 The singer calculates \\( s \\) from \\( a, K_i \\) and calculates \\( k_s \\) to sign the transaction.
 The signer creates a random nonce \\( k_O \\) to use for the script_offset.
 It signs the metadata signature with \\( k_O \\), and supplies the script_offset to the helper.
-The helper can attaches the correct signatures to the [UTXO]s and ship the transaction.
+The helper can attach the correct signatures to the [UTXO]s and ship the transaction.

 ### Receiving normal one-sided transaction
 This can be done by the helper asking the signer for a public key.
 And advertising this public key as the destination public key for a 1-sided transaction.
-The helper can scan the block chain for this public key.
+The helper can scan the blockchain for this public key.

 ### Receiving one-sided-stealth
 `TODO`

 ### Output recovery
 When creating outputs the wallet encrypts the blinding factor (\\k_i \\) and value \\( v \\) with a key derived from (\\( k_H \\) ).
 Because the key (\\( k_H \\) ) is calculated from the seed phrase of the signer, this will be the same each time.
-The helper can try to decrypt each scanned output, when it is successful it knows it has found an own output.
+The helper can try to decrypt each scanned output, when it is successful it knows it has found its own output.

 ## Security
 Because the script key is required for spending, it is the only key that needs to be kept secret.
-The following table explains what an attacker can do apon learing a key from the helper
+The following table explains what an attacker can do upon learning a key from the helper

 | key         | Worst case scenario          |
 |:------------|:-----------------------------|